 Man charged in scrap yard homicide

 Jul.
-9—LOCKPORT — A Niagara County grand jury has handed up a two-count indictment charging a Falls man with the murder of a co-worker at a city scrap yard.
+9—A Niagara County grand jury has handed up a two-count indictment charging a Falls man with the murder of a co-worker at a city scrap yard.

 The grand jury charged Matthew H. Figura Jr., 35, with single counts of second-degree murder and second-degree criminal possession of a weapon.
 Figura entered a plea of not guilty before Niagara County Court Judge Caroline Wojtaszek and was ordered held without bail pending further proceedings.